-I want to believe in God, but I doubt He’d believe in me if I were to make Him up again.
-I’ve been staring into space for so long now and not once have I had the feeling that we may get on good terms, even if I allowed Him to exist again out of sheer desperation.
+I want to believe in God, but I doubt that He’d believe in me if I were to make Him up again.
+I’ve been staring into space for so long now and not once have I had the feeling that we may get on good terms, even if I let Him exist again out of sheer desperation.
 It wouldn’t be like when I was little and He was bigger than the world, which, even for an imaginative child, was hard to picture.
-Hell no. It’d probably be more like “ok, you can come out of the bottle now, I’ve got my three wishes, you ready?”
+Hell no. It’d probably be more like, ‘Ok, you can come out of the bottle now, I’ve got my three wishes, you ready?’
 I shake my head – in disbelief, may I add – and laugh to myself, and it rattles something awake inside me.
 It’s bittersweet to let myself feel something, no matter how small.
 I remain loyal to my tendency to shut down in moments of crisis.
 It’s just that I’m not sure this, too, shall pass.

 Some of my favourite seconds were those filled with my lips spilled upon his collarbone and my hair nestled into his fist.
-Before him I kept putting my heart into the hands of men who fumbled with its weight, deciding they wanted something lighter, less full of fire.
+Before him I kept putting my heart into the hands of men who fumbled with its weight, eventually deciding they wanted something lighter and slightly cooler.
 But in those short, short months, he seemed not only to accept, but crave the darkest, most daring versions of me.
 It was the most intimate connection I had, and I catch myself craving more time to see where it could have gone.
 Tick, tock.
 If only I could truly accept I clocked out a while ago.
 But how could I?
-For the first time in my little life I was experimenting with unveiling myself in front of an audience, and there was still so much left of me to reveal.
+For the first time in my little life I was experimenting with unveiling myself in front of an audience (of one), and there was still so much left of me to reveal.
 Naturally, I made a lot of mistakes too.
-Some days I pushed all the wrong buttons and completely forgot about the ones that brought the good out.
+Some days I pushed all the wrong buttons and completely forgot about whatever brought the good out.
 Still I went to sleep peacefully those nights, knowing there were always going to be the next days to make it right.
 If only I knew it was ending.
 We were only just getting started.
-It all seems so close I wish I could just grab it and stop this.
+It all seems so close that I wish I could just grab it and stop this.

-A few short knocks at the door make me snap out of my daydreaming and place me back into the dreaded now.
+A few short knocks at the door make me snap out of my daydream and place me back into the dreaded now.

 “Come in, Milena,” I say, and Milena comes in cheerfully with a tray she places on the bed.